jcob23/medi_site_project/README.md

 To use this application, you can access the web app and interact with the web interface or use the REST API.
 Api can by accessed by swagger-ui, you can find medisite-contract.json in project folder

+You can test:
+-Admin functions by logging to the site with login: admin@medisite.pl password: 1234
+    Viewing user lists,Deleting and Editing users, Adding doctor Accounts -Doctor functions by logging to the site with login doctor1@medisite.pl password 1234 Viewing patient list, view patient diseases, creating new appointments, deleting appointments, adding notes to appointment
+-User function by logging to the site with login  user1@medisite.pl password 1234
+    Viewing doctor list, viewing registered appointments, viewing diseases You can create your own account and with existing email and test forgot password option, it sends email with special token to reset password

 ## TO DO
 * Improve security